 There is the facility to ask questions (one types this in to the 'chat' function and the chair will ask the speaker the question at the appropriate time).

-Here are a few links that go into a little more depth:
+Here are a couple of links that go into a little more depth: